Welcome to Adult Faith Enrichment for Winter 2021

 * The US Bishops Website - website only, included audio version of bible readings.
 Always free.

-* The Magnificat is offering free access to the Mass readings on their digital app or online.
-Plus a $5 trial membership for 3 months if you prefer a printed book!
+* The Magnificat is offering a trial free access to the Mass readings on their digital app or online.

 OTHER PRAYERS ONLINE

 LITURGY OF THE HOURS

 Here is a way to connect with the Church in her worldwide prayers on Sunday.
 A good step by step guide is found on Keep the Lord's Day Holy.

 PRAYERS FOR THE SICK